 “Late again!
 I suppose you’ve been up to no good getting back at this hour!”

 Threatening and shouting

 “If you don’t shape up you’re grounded for a week”

 “I told you that would happen, didn’t I!”

 Most of us find ourselves lecturing, ordering and jumping to conclusions or even threatening our teenagers but if we always presume the worst and speak to our kids like this we block communication.

-And, effective communication is the oil that lubricates a good family and builds a lasting relationship between teenagers and their parents.
+And, effective communication is the oil that lubricates a happy family and builds a lasting relationship between teenagers and their parents.